 Having access to where, how and how much your competitors are spending, as well as what they’re promoting, is key to remaining competitive.

-Here’s how to get started spying on your competitor's ad strategies.
+Here’s how to get started spying on your competitor's advertising strategies.

 Not sure what your competition is focusing on these days?
 Sifting through their target keywords is a great way to pinpoint their target audiences.
 With a tool like Spyfu, you can do just that.
 This tool allows you to view, by domain, every keyword that your competitors have bought in AdWords and which keywords they are ranking for organically.